cloudblog004/fantasticfoodies/content/en/posts/1078-recipe-of-any-night-of-the-week-real-simple-chicken-dinner.md

 recipeinstructions:
 - "After cutting potatoes into cubes lay them on bottom of crockpot along with carrots"
 - "Add chicken on top of veggies"
-- "In a mixing bowl combine 2 cans of cream of mushroom , dry onion soup mix, water and half &amp;  half or milk either is fine, salt, pepper as liked I also used a touch of garlic salt but the onion soup was pretty seasoned ..  after mixed you can lay mixture on top or mix throughout crockpot , I mixed"
+- "In a mixing bowl combine 2 cans of cream of mushroom , dry onion soup mix, water and half &  half or milk either is fine, salt, pepper as liked I also used a touch of garlic salt but the onion soup was pretty seasoned ..  after mixed you can lay mixture on top or mix throughout crockpot , I mixed"
 - "Set on low for 5 to 6 hours once finished put biscuits in oven and put them on bottom of plate and layer chicken on top.
 It&#39;s like a chicken stew and biscuits it&#39;s pretty good"
 - ""
 - "Ready to serve and ENJOY!"